radiusxyz/bolt/README.md

 - [**Builder**](./builder/): A fork of the [Flashbots builder][fb-builder] that
   subscribes to new constraints from relays, builds blocks that respect them, and includes the necessary proofs of inclusion in the bids submitted to relays.
-- [**MEV-Boost Relay**](./mev-boost-relay/): A fork of the [Flashbots relay][fb-relay] that receives constraints from proposers, and forwards them to builders.
-It also receives bids with proofs of inclusion from builders, verifies them and forwards the best bid to proposers for block proposal.
 - [**MEV-Boost**](./mev-boost/): A fork of the [Flashbots MEV-Boost][fb-mev-boost] sidecar
   that includes new API endpoints to proxy requests from the Bolt Sidecar to the connected relays.
 - [**Bolt Contracts**](./bolt-contracts/): A set of smart contracts for peripheral functionality